 Each unit also comes with an extra high conductivity 20 amp outlet which is needed as the plug on the CF-XE unit is a 20 amp IEC type.
 Thus, most other high-end power cords cannot be used as the IEC pins are oriented differently compared to the standard 15 amp type.
 Only Jim’s power cord can be used as all other high-end cords that I know of use 15 amp plugs that have a different orientation.
 Of course you can make one up if you can find the correct plugs and Jim says he will supply them for a nominal charge if you buy one of his units.
-His cord costs $800 with the unit and $1,000 without.
-This seems reasonable to me considering what other high-end cords cost.

 Luckily he had a partially broken in unit that he shipped to me for the review.
 He also claims that the unit can take a 50 amp load continuously without burning out, or even getting warm, and gives them a 25 to 30 year life.
 The unit also has a built in 11 stage surge suppresser of his design, which one customer claims allowed his stereo system to survive a direct lightening strike to the home while the stereo was playing.
 A magnetic circuit breaker rather than a standard thermal type is included which, according to Jim, has less effect on dynamics and has only a few microseconds delay before triggering.